adarnimrod/resume/resume.rst

 ----------

 :2017-now:
   DevOps in `Dojo labs <https://dojo.bullguard.com>`_.
-Created database migration workflow.
+Established database migration workflow.
 Implemented instrumentation for backend processes.
   Improved logging infrastructure.
 Improved Git workflow.
-Implemented CI/CD pipeline from scratch using ECR, GitLab CI and Docker.
+Broke a monolith application to services with Docker, deployed at scale with Kubernetes (both on-premise and cloud installations).
+Added a CI/CD pipeline with GitLab.

 :2016-2017:
   DevOps in `FDNA <https://www.fdna.com/>`_.
 Migrated production and dev